nlp-yang/blog.penso.info/_posts/2013-05-25-getting-a-job-in-san-francisco.md

 post with more details.
 But please please please, don't expect me to answer private emails about this subject.

+This post also got featured on [Hacker News](https://news.ycombinator.com/item?id=5767435) on #3 position.
+I suggest reading the comments for further information.
+I'm also <a href="/hire.html">available for consulting</a>.

 #### My background

 I'm a French citizen living in Paris, I moved to San Francisco in 2010 and